antaldaniel/reprex/content/post/2021-11-08-indicator_findable/index.md

 will overwrite, delete, or omit a data or a label.

-<td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/tidy-8.png" caption="[Tidy datasets](https://r4ds.had.co.nz/tidy-data.html) are easy to manipulate, model and visualize, and have a
-specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table" numbered="false" >}}</td>
+<td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/tidy-8.png" caption="[Tidy datasets](https://r4ds.had.co.nz/tidy-data.html) are easy to manipulate, model and visualize, and have a specific structure: each variable is a column, each observation is a row, and each type of observational unit is a table." numbered="false" >}}</td>

 While the original data source, the Eurostat data warehouse is